-You will notice that a pop up appears advising that a v1.3 Amiga Kickstart ROM file is needed.
-We have two options here, to obtain a Kickstart File, or utilise the built-in WinUAE ROM – NOTE, whilst the built-in Kickstart ROM works, compatibility across all software is less reliable.
+You will notice that a pop-up appears advising that a v1.3 Amiga Kickstart ROM file is needed.
+We have two options here, to obtain a Kickstart File, or utilise the built-in Kickstart ROM – NOTE, whilst the built-in Kickstart ROM works, compatibility across all software is less reliable.
 Skip the next step if you plan to use the built-in Kickstart ROM.

 Step 3 – Where to find Amiga Kickstart ROMs

 If you wish to use actual copies of the original Amiga Kickstart ROMs, the best place to legally obtain these is https://www.amigaforever.com/.
 The Value Edition will get you a basic 1.3 Kickstart ROM, but the Plus Edition will get you all the Amiga Kickstart ROMs and is well worth the purchase.

 Alternatively, it is fairly straightforward to seek out copies of these files online, Google is your friend here!
 Once you have the Kickstart ROMs, copy them to a suitable folder, then reference this folder under the ‘Paths’ section in WinUAE under System ROMs.

 Step 4 – Select a Disk Image (ADF) to Load